Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Position Embeddings

+A common finding is that the learned embeddings capture \textit{magnitude} (e.g., 2 < 3), but many models fail to capture \textit{numeracy} (e.g., two=2)~\citep{naik2019exploring,wallace2019nlp,ren2020enhancing,zhang2020language}.
+Character-level models such as ELMO~\citep{peters2018deep} have stronger numeracy than sub-word models such as BERT~\citep{devlin2019bert}, perhaps because two numbers that are similar in value can have very different sub-word tokenizations~\citep{wallace2019nlp}.
+Our work shows that characters are adequate representations for small to medium numbers, but they are not sufficient when dealing with large numbers, which require precise position representations for each digit.

+However, independently of the tokenization method, pretrained word embeddings have trouble extrapolating to numbers unseen during training~\citep{wallace2019nlp}.
+Some alternatives to improve the extrapolation capabilities of neural models include augmenting pretraining corpora with numerical texts~\citep{geva-etal-2020-injecting,chu2020learning} or using scientific notation to represent numbers~\citep{zhang2020language}.
+Similarly, better numerical skills can be achieved by augmenting input texts with pre-computed numerical computations~\citep{andor2019giving} or by explicitly inferring mathematical equations from natural language text~\citep{zou2019quantity,zou2019text2math,li2019modeling,liu2019tree,shi2020sequence}.

+Special architectures have also been proposed for arithmetic tasks~\citep{kaiser2015neural,kalchbrenner2015grid,price2016extensions,trask2018neural}.
+Many of these models are capable of summing numbers larger than the ones seen during training.
+In contrast, more general-purpose architectures fail to extrapolate on numerical tasks~\citep{joulin2015inferring,dehghani2018universal,schlag2019enhancing}.

+Others have proposed neural--symbolic hybrids, which are typically composed of a neural model to convert inputs to contiguous vector representations and a symbolic component that applies rules over these vectors~\citep{ran2019numnet}.
+However, a body of evidence has shown that neural networks can perform reasoning tasks.
+For instance, a modern pretrained model with self-attention that uses the right level of input representation can outperform neural--symbolic hybrids on artificial reasoning tasks that require answering questions from videos~\citep{ding2020object}.
+Deep learning models were also successfully applied to symbolic integration, to solve differential equations~\citep{lample2019deep}, and automated theorem proving~\citep{polu2020generative}.

+Furthermore, it is not clear how architectures specialized to some tasks can be adapted to simultaneously perform a range of tasks a human is capable of.
+Our work instead focuses on a general-purpose architecture that can be applied to almost all natural language processing tasks.

+Novel ways of encoding positions of tokens in the transformer architecture have been proposed, but they were mostly evaluated on natural language processing tasks, showing small performance gains~\citep{ke2020rethinking,he2020deberta,wang2019encoding,huang2020improve}.
+We instead expose the limitations of subword tokenizers and positional encodings using simple arithmetic tasks.

+Datasets such as DROP~\citep{Dua2019DROPAR}, EQUATE~\citep{ravichander2019equate}, or Mathematics Questions~\citep{saxton2018analysing} test numerical reasoning; they contain examples that require comparing, sorting, and performing other complex mathematical tasks.
+This work focuses on isolating the failure cases of the transformer architecture by studying how it performs simple arithmetic tasks.
+We argue that this is a necessary skill to solve more complex reasoning tasks.

-\subsection{Position Embeddings}
+\section{Position Embeddings}

-In this section, we study the impact of various position embeddings on the addition task.
+Here, we study the impact of various position embeddings on the addition task.
 Since pretraining from scratch is a costly process, we experiment with only small transformer models fine-tuned without pretraining.